Service charges

 Every type of service we can charge via service charges are listed in the table at the end of this document, with an explanation of what they cover.
 Not all of the services listed are necessarily provided where you live, so where you do not receive a service, it will not be included in your charge.
 You will only pay for the services you are provided with.

-Why have my service charges increased?
+Why have my service charges changed?

 Why does my neighbour pay a different amount to me?